 Try the Rituals Exercise with your spouse.
 See how your relationship can be enriched by practicing good rituals and discarding bad ones.

-The next lessons in this series are about conflicts.
+The next lessons in this series are about Dealing with Conflicts.
 We will take a look at ways to disagree that will lead to improvement in your relationship.
 There are different types of disagreements and therefore different ways to deal with them so your relationship isn’t destroyed in the process.
-The beginning of the next section is: Conflicts and the Gentle Start-up
+The first lesson is: Conflicts and the Gentle Start-up